Nicaragua

 National Development Capacities for Improving Employment and Self-Employment Opportunities for Young People

-This Joint Programme is supporting the government's work to improve young Nicaraguans' access to decent employment, especially those living in socially vulnerable conditions in urban and rural areas, and thereby helping to counteract the negative effects of the migration trend.
+This Joint Programme worked with the government to improve young Nicaraguans' access to decent employment, especially those living in socially vulnerable conditions in urban and rural areas, and thereby helped to counteract the negative effects of migration.

 “From Rhetoric to Reality”: Promoting Women’s Participation and Gender Responsive Budgeting